sourcegraph/handbook/content/departments/ce-support/ce/ie/ie-process.md

   - Cloud platform
   - CI/CD stack
   - Externalized services
+  - Other unique aspects of deployment
+  - Current usage information and any expansion requirements

-In addition, the implementation team is responsible for ensuring that the timeline information, deadlines, and status of any tasks are accurate and up to date in the external project plan.
+In addition, the implementation team is responsible for ensuring that the timeline information, deadlines, issues, and statuses of any tasks are accurate and up to date in the project plan.

-# Requirements for implementation to be considered complete
+# Exit Criteria for the Implementation to be Considered Complete